akquinet/oxidized-exporter/README.md

 A container image is available under [packages](https://github.com/akquinet/oxidized-exporter/pkgs/container/oxidized-exporter).

-Example docker-compose configuration where the exporter is in the same network as oxidized:
+You can use Docker Compose to deploy the exporter alongside Oxidized:

 ```yaml
 ---